 Take a Dip in a Pool

-With the mercury rising, opt to cool down at a watery oasis set in the midst of the urban jungle.
-Manhattanites have a dozen outdoor public pools—along with four additional "mini-pools"—to choose from, run by the New York City Department of Parks & Recreation, and best of all, they're free.
-NYC's outdoor public pool season kicked off on June 29, and will run through September 11, 2016 (with additional indoor pools that are open year-round); pool hours throughout the long holiday weekend are from 11am through 7pm (though keep in mind that the pools break for a cleaning between 3pm and 4pm).
-See Free Outdoor Swimming Pools for more info.Continue to 5 of 6 below.
+With temperatures rising opt to cool down at a watery oasis.
+Manhattanites have a dozen outdoor public pools — along with four additional "mini-pools" — to choose from, run by the New York City Department of Parks & Recreation, and best of all, they're free.
+NYC's Outdoor public pool season goes until Sunday, September 8, 2019 (with additional indoor pools that are open year round.)

 Hit Up a Street Fair

 NYC's street fair calendar is in full swing all throughout July, with glorious sunny days to beckon you outdoors.
 Every weekend this month sees street fair options crop up across Manhattan, where you can revel in the warm weather, and take to the pedestrianized streets in search of food stands, bargain shopping, chair massages, live entertainment, people-watching, and more.
-Head to the Pride on Astor Fair or the Union Square/Broadway Festival on Sunday, July 3, or try the Great July 4th Festival near the South Street Seaport on July 4th.
-See Street Fairs in NYC: July Listings for more details.Continue to 6 of 6 below.
+Try the Great July 4th Festival on Fulton Street on July 4th where you can try new foods, buy art, and more.

 Head Over to the High Line

-It's high time you checked out Manhattan's High Line has become one of the city's greatest attractions.
-Whether it's your first visit, or your hundredth, this celebrated urban park—elevated 30 feet overhead, atop a historic, once-abandoned, and now wonderfully reinvented railroad trestle—proposes one of the city's best green retreats.
-While following the nearly 1.5-mile stretch from start to finish (it runs from Gansevoort Street at its southern end, to 34th Street at its northern edge), there are several High Line highlights to be on the lookout for including art, food, street performers, and more.
+Manhattan's High Line has become one of the city's greatest attractions.
+Whether it's your first visit or your hundredth this elevated urban park, located on a once abandoned railroad trestle, is one of the city's best green retreats.
+Walk it from start to finish.
+It runs from Gansevoort Street at its southern end, to 34th Street at its northern edge.
+There are several High Line highlights to be on the lookout for including art, food, street performers, and more.